pmatras/TextFilesCompressor/README.md

 # TextFilesCompressor
-Java MVC program to compress and decompress text files.
+Java client-side program to send requests to server implemented in project on `tcp-server` branch for compressing and decompressing files.